Rockies OF Ian Desmond opts out for 2nd straight season

 - Oops!Something went wrong.Please try again later.

-DENVER (AP) — Colorado Rockies veteran outfielder Ian Desmond is opting out for a second straight season.
+DENVER — Colorado Rockies veteran outfielder Ian Desmond is opting out for a second straight season.

 Desmond announced Sunday on his Instagram account that his “desire to be with my family is greater than my desire to go back and play baseball under these circumstances.
 I’m going to train and watch how things unfold.”
 He added “for now” in his statement to opt out, leaving the door open for a possible return.